Common Questions & Answers

 Yes, you must complete the Immediate Entry Bursary Application in addition to an Application for Admission to an NVIT program.

 Absolutely!
-Our Academic and Financial Planning team can help you decide which program and which campus is the best fit for you.
+Contact our Academic and Financial Planning department to help you decide which program and campus is the best fit for you.

 The deadline to complete the application, submit admission requirements, be accepted into your program and registered in courses is June 30th.